-This article describes how to perform IFU validation prior to commercialization and how to conduct post-market surveillance to ensure that your IFU continues to be suitable as your user population and patient population expand.
+This article describes how to perform IFU validation before commercialization and how to conduct post-market surveillance to ensure that your IFU continues to be suitable as your user population and patient population expand.

 Most companies create an IFU for a new product by plagiarism.
 They merely copy a competitor’s IFU and change the name.
-If the IFU is created by a regulatory expert, the IFU will be nearly identical to the competitor IFU.
-However, if the IFU is created by a marketing person, the IFU will explain how your product is total different from the competitor product.
-Neither approach is effective.
+If a regulatory expert creates the IFU, the IFU will be nearly identical to the competitor IFU.
+However, if a marketing person creates the IFU, the IFU will explain how your product is different from the competitor’s product.
+Neither approach is practical.

 Creating a risk-based IFU

 EN ISO 14971:2012 identifies deviations between the ISO 14971:2007 international standard and the three EU Directives.
 However, deviation #7 is specific to labeling and instructions for use.
 Even if your product is not CE marked, you should be developing a risk-based approach to IFUs.
 The priority of risk controls is to eliminate and reduce risks by design, manufacture, and selection of materials.
 The second priority is to implement protective measures such as alarms to warn users of risks.
 The last priority for risk controls is to inform users of residual risks.
 The best practice is to utilize a risk traceability matrix to document each of the risk controls you implemented to eliminate and reduce the risks of hazards identified.